About Pill Testing Australia

 Organisation

-Pill Testing Australia (PTA) is Australia’s leading organisation dedicated to providing free and confidential drug checking services to ensure the health and safety of individuals who use substances.
-We offer free, anonymous drug checking services at festivals, training and consultation
+Pill Testing Australia (PTA) is a pioneering harm reduction organisation with a strong record of providing free and anonymous drug checking services that support the health and safety of people who use drugs and the wider community.

 Our team consists of leading chemists, toxicologists, other health professionals, and peer workers, all of whom bring together decades of expertise in harm reduction.
 Our work is backed by scientific rigor, global best practices, and hands-on experience from festivals, nightlife settings, and other community environments.

-Operating under the auspices of Harm Reduction Australia (HRA), a national membership organisation committed to reducing the health, social, and economic harms associated with drug use.
+PTA operates under the auspices of Harm Reduction Australia (HRA), a national charity and membership organisation committed to reducing the health, social, and economic harms associated with drug use.
 HRA, founded in 2015, brings together individuals passionate about promoting evidence-based harm reduction strategies, creating a national network of advocates, policymakers, and health professionals.
 Become a member of HRA to join the movement and contribute to building a healthier, safer Australia.

 History

-In 2022, in partnership with Directions Health Services and CAHMA, PTA co-launched CanTEST—Australia’s first fixed-site drug checking service—marking a historic milestone that made it possible for people to access drug checking in a permanent, safe, and supportive setting.
+In July 2022, in partnership with Directions Health Services and CAHMA, CanTEST: Health and Drug Checking Service was launched—Australia’s first fixed-site drug checking service—marking a historic milestone that made it possible for people to access drug checking in a permanent, safe, and supportive setting.

 In 2024, PTA delivered Queensland’s first festival-based drug checking service at Rabbits Eat Lettuce, further expanding our national reach.

-Since those nation-first pilots, we’ve tested over 1,000 samples at festivals in the ACT and Queensland.
-As a founding partner of CanTEST, we’ve also tested ~5,000 samples since its launch in July 2022.
+Since those nation-first pilots, we’ve tested over 1,000 samples at festivals in the ACT and Queensland and over 5,000 samples through CanTEST.

 With a proven track record in service delivery and demonstrated impact, PTA continues to lead the advancement of drug checking in Australia—improving public health, promoting safety, and empowering communities.